sushil-great/Piratezparty/Misc/Browser-Extensions-UserScripts.md

 # Browser Extensions

+-   [Link Hints ⭐](https://addons.mozilla.org/en-US/firefox/addon/linkhints/) - An extension that adds hints to links so that you can open them with your keyboard
 -   [LibRedirect](https://github.com/libredirect/browser_extension) | [FireFox addons store](https://addons.mozilla.org/en-US/firefox/addon/libredirect/) -
     > manual install on chrome not availabe in chrome webstore, for that they provide instruction if you dont know how to install manually and also .zip download here : https://libredirect.github.io/download_chromium.html
 -   [NopeCHA: CAPTCHA Solver](https://addons.mozilla.org/en-US/firefox/addon/noptcha/?utm_source%3Daddons.mozilla.org%26utm_medium%3Dreferral%26utm_content%3Dsearch) | [Chrome web store](https://chrome.google.com/webstore/detail/nopecha-captcha-solver/dknlfmjaanfblgfdfebhijalfmhmjjjo) - A firefox extension for bypassing any type of captcha